isma-b/Insurance-Claims-Forecasting-and-Fraud-Detection/README.md

 This project shows how integrated analytics can reduce uncertainty and limit loss: forecasting improves operational planning and reserve management; fraud detection reduces leakage and protects margins.
 The methods presented are adaptable to related domains such as healthcare claims, warranty management, and credit loss forecasting.

-## Structure of the repository

-* `notebook.ipynb` — the main Colab-ready notebook containing the end-to-end analysis, written cell-by-cell for easy copying.
-* `README.md` — this document.
-* `requirements.txt` — list of Python packages required to run the notebook.
-* `data/` — placeholder for the dataset or instructions to download from Kaggle.

 ## Notes and limitations